top of page

 My commitment as a volunteer in creating this portal dedicated to the Franciscan nativity scene and the beautiful church of San Francesco d'Assisi represents my way of paying homage to my original neighborhood, to which I will always be connected.
 I want to thank my family, along with all the other families and dear friends of the San Francesco d'Assisi neighborhood in Cosenza, who have made it so special over the years.

-Some of the novelties of the 2024 Christmas nativity scene include the return to the original site from the 1980s (historic location as seen in Chapter III of our documentary) and a more accurate reproduction of the manger, as well as the depiction of the visit of the shepherds at the birth of Jesus.
-The event is deliberately portrayed by Maestro Mario Parise in a way that is much more faithful to the account in the Gospel of Luke (2, 1-20), where Luke describes the appearance of an angel to the shepherds, who were watching over their flocks by night.
-The angel announced to them the birth of Jesus, telling them they would find the baby wrapped in swaddling clothes and lying in a manger.
-The passage describing the shepherds' entry into the manger confirms that they entered the place where Jesus was born and found the child in the manger, just as the angel had announced to them.
+Some of the Nativity’s features included a return to its original 1980s location (a historic site also presented in Chapter III of our documentary) and a more accurate reproduction of the manger and the visit of the shepherds at the birth of Jesus.
+The event was depicted by Master Parise in a manner faithful to the account in the Gospel of Luke (2:1–20), which narrates the appearance of an angel to the shepherds as they watched over their flocks by night.
+The angel announced the birth of Jesus, telling them they would find the child wrapped in swaddling clothes and lying in a manger.
+The passage describing the shepherds’ arrival confirms that they entered the place where Jesus was born and found the child in the manger, just as the angel had revealed.

-"When the angels went away from them into heaven, the shepherds said to one another, 'Let us go over to Bethlehem and see this thing that has happened, which the Lord has made known to us".
-(Luke 2,15)
+“When the angels had left them and gone into heaven, the shepherds said to one another, ‘Let us go, then, to Bethlehem and see this event which the Lord has made known to us.’”
+(Luke 2:15)

-"And they went with haste and found Mary and Joseph, and the baby lying in a manger".
-(Luke 2,16)
+“They went with haste and found Mary and Joseph, and the child lying in the manger.”
+(Luke 2:16)

-Below, are some photos of Maestro Mario Parise, the only remaining full-time volunteer, who, at the age of 83, continues to dedicate himself passionately to the creation of the traditional Franciscan nativity scene, a work that comes to life through a meticulous construction process.
+Below are several photographs of Master Mario Parise, the last full-time volunteer, who at the age of 83 continued to devote himself with great passion to the creation of the traditional Franciscan Nativity scene—an artwork brought to life through a meticulous process of craftsmanship.

-The process begins with the assembly of steel pipes, which form the supporting structure, followed by the construction of a wooden scaffold, a fundamental element for supporting the entire composition.
-Subsequently, the base is covered with packing paper, which gives a realistic rock effect, ensuring a suggestive and faithful reproduction of the places where Jesus was born.
+The work began with the assembly of steel pipes that formed the supporting structure, followed by the construction of the wooden scaffolding, an essential element for sustaining the entire composition.
+The base was then covered with packing paper to create a realistic rock effect and to recreate the environment surrounding the birth of Jesus.

-In the final phase, the nativity scene takes shape with the addition of moss, small trees, and houses, while an electrical system illuminates the landscape and a water system creates a charming little stream with a pond.
-The shepherds, carefully positioned, represent different moments of the Nativity, with the larger ones placed in the foreground to be admired by visitors, while the smaller ones are positioned further back, each with its own symbolism and meaning, enriching the work with deep spirituality and tradition.
+In the final stage, the Nativity scene took shape with the addition of moss, small trees, and houses, while an electrical system illuminated the scenery and a hydraulic system created a small stream and pond.
+The shepherds, carefully arranged, represented various moments of the Nativity: the larger figures were placed in the foreground to be admired by visitors, while the smaller ones were set in the background, each with its own symbolism and meaning, enriching the work with deep spirituality and tradition.

 Photos by Daniele Iantorno